Parimal7/Parimal7.github.io/_posts/2019-02-26-preparing-for-gsoc.md

 ---
 layout: post
-title: Preparating for GSOC 2019
+title: Preparaing for GSOC 2019
 ---

 Google Summer of Code proposal submissions start 25th March, and for this year I decided to try for Apertus Organisation.
 I picked Apertus because of the following two reasons: